watson-developer-cloud/assistant-with-discovery/README.md

   ![](readme_images/deployapp1.PNG)<br>
   This performs multiple actions:
     - Creates the app
-    - Creates a Conversation service instance that the user needs for workspace creation
+    - Creates a Conversation service instance
-    - Creates a Discovery service instance for long-tail answers<br>
+    - Creates a Discovery service instance<br>

   The status of the deployment is shown.
 This can take some time.